Salesforce (CRM) Received its Third Buy in a Row

-After Credit Suisse and RBC Capital gave Salesforce (NYSE: CRM) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
-Analyst Keith Weiss maintained a Buy rating on Salesforce today and set a price target of $195.00.
-The company’s shares closed last Monday at $156.08.
+After Jefferies and Robert W. Baird gave Salesforce (NYSE: CRM) a Buy rating last month, the company received another Buy, this time from Piper Sandler.
+Analyst Brent Bracelin maintained a Buy rating on Salesforce today and set a price target of $193.00.
+The company’s shares closed last Monday at $149.85.

-According to TipRanks.com, Weiss is a 5-star analyst with an average return of 13.1% and a 58.7% success rate.
-Weiss covers the Technology sector, focusing on stocks such as Slack Technologies, Citrix Systems, and NortonLifeLock.
+According to TipRanks.com, Bracelin is a top 25 analyst with an average return of 28.2% and a 73.0% success rate.
+Bracelin covers the Technology sector, focusing on stocks such as Slack Technologies, Coupa Software, and Veeva Systems.

-Salesforce has an analyst consensus of Strong Buy, with a price target consensus of $205.46, representing a 34.6% upside.
-In a report issued on March 11, Jefferies also maintained a Buy rating on the stock with a $200.00 price target.
+Currently, the analyst consensus on Salesforce is a Strong Buy with an average price target of $202.50, a 37.1% upside from current levels.
+In a report issued on March 16, Barclays also maintained a Buy rating on the stock with a $186.00 price target.

 See today’s analyst top recommended stocks >>